Albion-Online-Tools/AlbionOnlineTools-Bot/README.md

 - build : Choose a build to display.
 - new-build : Creates a new Albion build.
 - remove-build : Removes an Albion build.
+- server-status: Live Albion Online servers status feed.
+- killboard :
+  - /killboard info displays the killboard's information in this server.
+  - /killboard set-channel to set channel for kills or deaths feed.
+  - /killboard track Track Players or Guilds kills & deaths.
+  - /killboard untrack Removes specific trackers of a Player or Guild.
+  - /killboard remove Reset the killboard in this server.

 ## Discord Commands :
 - help : Use it to get full details of the bot commands.